PaudelSworup/Movies_List/README.md

 # Movies List
-  - It show the list of movies from the tmdb Api key
+  - It show the list of movies from the tmdb Api

 <hr>
 <hr>